LTEX-DEV/insight-auroracoin-api-2019/README.md

 object.
 - `spentTs`

-The `/status?q=getTxOutSetInfo` method has also been removed due to the query being very slow and locking digibyted.
+The `/status?q=getTxOutSetInfo` method has also been removed due to the query being very slow and locking auroracoind.

 Plug-in support for Insight API is also no longer available, as well as the endpoints:
 - `/email/retrieve`